pololu/rpicsim/docs/Flaws.md

 Simulation timing is affected by the details how long each instruction takes
 ----
-_Type: Unknown_
+_Type: MPLAB X missing feature_

 As mentioned on the {file:Running.md Running} page, RPicSim's only way to advance the simulation is to execute an entire instruction.
 Some instructions take two instruction cycles to run and others only take one.
 When you request RPicSim to delay for a certain number of cycles, it might need to delay by one cycle more than was requested since it cannot stop in the middle of a two-cycle instruction.
 As a result, the timing of your tests and the input signals you send to the simulated PIC can sometimes be slightly off and these errors could accumulate in longer tests.

-For many applications this is OK, but in a future version this issue should be revisited to see if it is possible to advance the simulation by one instruction cycle at a time.
+One workaround that prevents timing errors from accumulating is to only use {RPicSim::Pic#run_to_cycle_count} to run the simulation.

 MPLAB X must be on the C drive